divijghose/firedrake/Parallel-MPI-Debugging-with-tmux-mpi.md

 This is particularly useful when trying to debug hanging programs where no rank processes have actually errored.

+## What Doesn't Work

-Note that I have yet to get PETSc's `-start-in-debugger` argument, which should cause the program on all ranks to start in the debugger, working
+Note that I have yet to get PETSc's `-start-in-debugger` argument, which should cause the program on all ranks to start in the debugger, working with this example.

 `$ tmux-mpi 3 gdb --ex run --args $(which python) test.py -start-in-debugger`